How to look after your pension savings

 Keep an eye on your investments

 There are a number of ways your pension savings are invested.
 You’re probably invested in a wide range of assets including company shares, cash, bonds and property.
 The value of these assets will go up and down, some more than others.
 Check the reward you’re getting with the risk you're prepared to take for your investments.
 Your attitude to risk may have changed, but keep in mind that investing should be looked at over the long term and not as a short term move.
+You can use our risk profiler to get an idea of what your attitude to risk is.

 Have a peek at your future plan value